snazzyfox/discord-bot/README.md

 - A channel where admins control the bot (this should be hidden from public view, otherwise everyone will be able to see the messages you're DMing winners via the bot)

+When creating a bot user on the [Discord developer portal](https://discord.com/developers), you will need to enable
+- Bot permissions: Send Messages, View Channels, Read Message History, and Add Reactions (68672)
+- Enable server members intent.
+This is required for the bot to detect removal of reactions.

 This bot is intended to be run locally instead of hosted.
 (Well, you can host it, but it works on one Discord server at a time.)